 Brahmacharya in Ayurveda

 According to Danvantri, sexual energy is the Self itself.
 The secret of health depends on the preservation of this vital energy.
-For those losing this vital energy cannot have physical, mental, and spiritual developments.
+Therefore, those losing this vital energy cannot have physical, mental, or spiritual development.

 In Ayurveda, Ahara (diet), Nitra (sleep), and Brahmacharya (continence) are called Trayostambh (three pillars) of health.
 They are the essential pillars that promote a healthy lifestyle.
 By Ahara, we can control both Nidra and Brahmacharya.
 The cognitive capacity of the brain is increased by the practice of the three.

-The rules of Ayurveda prohibits sex until the age of twenty-five.
-It claims that the body is not fully functional in physical, psychological, and emotional levels.
+The rules of Ayurveda prohibit sex until the age of twenty-five.
+It claims that the body is not fully functional at physical, psychological, and emotional levels.
 It is allowed only during that too not immediately after a meal.
-The frequency should be once in a fortnight during summer and weekly thrice during other seasons.
+The frequency should be once a fortnight during summer and weekly thrice during other seasons.

 Seminal fluid is the last Dhatu (humor) that is formed out of Majja (marrow).
 One drop of seminal fluid is made up of forty drops of blood.
-Those who waste will have unsteady and agitated Prana that results in mood swing, memory loss, and emotional imbalance.
+Hence, those who waste will have unsteady and agitated Prana which results in mood swings, memory loss, and emotional imbalance.

 Sattvic food is good for maintaining Celibacy.
-Rajastic and Tamasic foods should be avoided.
+Hence, one should avoid Rajasic and Tamasic foods.
 Fruits, milk, and ghee are good examples of Sattvic food.
-Non-vegetarian food should be avoided.
+Also, one should avoid Non-vegetarian food.

 Brahmacharya in Hinduism

 According to Hinduism, no spiritual progress is possible without celibacy.
-It is a must for attaining liberation.
+Moreover, it is a must for attaining liberation.